asrhou/NATMI/README.md

 To explore cell-cell to cell communication NATMI uses gene/protein abundance data, ligand-receptor interactions and for the single cell data analysis it requires the metafile describing xxx.
 Currently, user-provided abundance data and ligand-receptor interactions must contain HUGO gene symbol [(HUGO)](https://www.genenames.org/), but we are working on supporting other forms of gene/proteins IDs.

-## Supported Species
+### Supported Species

-Somethinng about supporting other species and how it works briefly
+Something on supported species and how it works briefly

 ### Expression Data